-Generally the parties agree on the conditions on which the tenant may alter or improve the real estate, namely it is established that the tenant shall not carry out any works on the property leased without prior written consent of the land-lord.
-Repair works means all ordinary repairs, maintenance and works.
-In general, this means any reconditioning or replacement necessary to repair and maintain the property in good conservation status.
-The tenant is responsible for their execution directly or through third parties, including the planning, procurement and management of the repair work.
-It is a common requirement that all works performed by the tenant become an integral part of the property or, upon a landlord request, be removed and the property returned in the same condition as it was on the delivery date, save for deterioration caused by normal wear and tear.
+Generally, the parties agree on which conditions a tenant may alter or improve a real estate, namely, it is established that the tenant shall not carry out any works on the leased property without the prior written consent of the landlord.
+The repair works mean all ordinary repairs, maintenance and works, and in general, any reconditioning or replacements necessary to repair and maintain the property in good conservation status.
+The tenant is responsible for the execution directly or through third parties, planning, procurement and management of the repair work.
+It is common that all works performed by the tenant become an integral part of the property or, upon a landlord request, be removed and the property returned in the same condition as it was on the delivery date, save for deterioration caused by normal wear and tear.